 We will make a valuable and measurable impact on the countries where we work.
 We will test and monitor outcomes for continuous improvement and continue to generate new and innovative approaches.

-We commit to providing everyone with optimal eye health care including the best of care to the poorest of citizens.
+We commit to providing everyone with optimal eye health care including the best of care for citizens experiencing extreme poverty.

 We will seek to understand the perspectives of others and our goal is to alleviate their distress.

 We will persistently create better ways of doing the things that we do.
 We will not rest on our accomplishments but will build on them to be the best we can be.